Spot miking (also known as accent miking) helps us to emphasize certain instruments and sound sources in dense environments.

 A spot/accent microphone refers to a microphone that is used to close-mic a specific sound source within a larger ensemble that would otherwise be captured by a more distant microphone array.

-In other words, a stereo or surround sound miking technique may be used to capture the sound of a large ensemble of instruments while an accent mic is positioned near a quieter or particularly important instrument within the ensemble.
+In other words, a stereo or surround sound miking technique may be used to capture the sound of a large ensemble of instruments.
+At the same time, an accent mic is positioned near a quieter or particularly important instrument within the ensemble.

 What exactly is close-miking, though?